oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 				* `NATIVE` - VM instances launch with iSCSI boot and VFIO devices.
 The default value for platform images.
 				* `EMULATED` - VM instances launch with emulated devices, such as the E1000 network driver and emulated SCSI disk controller.
 				* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using VirtIO drivers.
+				* `ACCELERATEDPV` - VM instances launch with accelerated paravirtualized networking type.
 				* `CUSTOM` - VM instances launch with custom configuration settings specified in the `LaunchOptions` parameter.
 			* `launch_options` - Options for tuning the compatibility and performance of VM shapes.
 The values that you specify override any default values.
 				* `boot_volume_type` - Emulation type for the boot volume.
 					* `ISCSI` - ISCSI attached block storage device.
 					* `SCSI` - Emulated SCSI disk.